-The current survey was developed in accordance with the Canadian Observatory on Homelessness' definition of homelessness and housing insecurity.
-However the term "homelessness" was not emphasized in the survey, primarily because of the misunderstanding of the term and the stigma associated with it.
-Instead, the survey was advertised as a better way to understand the housing and support services needed within the community.
+The current survey was developed in accordance with the Canadian Observatory on Homelessness' definition of homelessness.
+However, rather than using the term "homelessness", the survey was advertised as a better way to understand the housing and support services needed within the community.
 This builds off feedback from multiple service providers that are committed to minimizing stigma that could cause distress to their clients.
 By re-framing the language of the survey, service providers were able to encourage all clients to participate, instead of pointedly targeting certain individuals.